EdibleHerald/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X ] List anything else that you can get done to improve the app functionality!

+-I added :hover behavior on .stats-card to change background color for more emphasis on the contents.

+-I also added border-color and box-sizing on the button filters to add emotion to each option (e.g. unfunded games button being red on hover to show that its considered a bad thing)

 ## Video Walkthrough